Klumpke's Palsy Compensation Claims

 Why choose Sheldon Davidson Solicitors?

-Our specialist medical negligence, accident and personal injury law firm have been working hard to help our clients achieve the best possible outcomes since 1997.
+Our specialist medical negligence, accident and personal injury law firm has been working hard to help our clients achieve the best possible outcomes since 1997.

 At SDS Solicitors, our team have a wealth of first-hand experience consulting with, advising, defending and advocating for our clients, many of whom have unfortunately had to experience medical negligence during Klumpke’s Palsy treatment & have sought out compensation.